-Overview of methods (pros and cons)
+Platypus survey methods (pros and cons)

 • Results for all methods will vary with platypus activity – how far animals travel (and how long they are active) in a given day.
-Greater activity means that animals are more likely to encounter nets, be seen by observers, and leave widespread traces of DNA in the water.
+Greater activity means that animals are more likely to encounter nets, be seen by observers or recorded by cameras, and leave widespread traces of DNA in the water.
 Activity in turn can be affected by numerous factors, including an animal’s reproductive status and energy requirements.
 For example, based on monthly variation in platypus fyke-netting results in Victoria, the likelihood of capturing an adult platypus is nearly three times higher in mid-winter (just before the start of the breeding season and when water is coldest) as compared to mid-to-late autumn (Serena and Williams 2012).
 The monthly frequency of platypus sightings near Melbourne follows a very similar pattern (Easton et al. 2008).

 • Along with seasonal variation, results for all methods are also expected to vary with the strength of stream or river flow.
 Flow affects how well nets can be set and the concentration and distribution of eDNA in the water.
 Flow can also influence platypus activity.
 For example, by monitoring the movements of animals implanted with acoustic tags, Bino et al. (2018) found that daily travel was reduced when water levels in a river were low.
 Caution is therefore needed when comparing the number of platypus detected in relatively wet versus relatively dry periods.